 YouTube videos have their own requirements when it comes to SEO, so make sure your YouTube video is optimized as well!

-SEO tips with Concepts by Design
+SEO Tips From Concepts by Design

 These tips are barely scratching the surface of what you can do with SEO.
 Google and other search engines use complicated algorithms than study search patterns, demographics, and more to determine what to display.
 This information is mostly available online, but it’s scattered across the vast expanse of the web.
 Concepts by Design is here to help centralize all the relevant SEO and marketing information for your business you could possibly need.
-We’re a Wisconsin based blog that specializes in everything related to SEO tips, website design, AI, lead generation, tech, and marketing.
+We’re a Wisconsin based blog that specializes in everything related to SEO tips, website design and maintenance, AI, lead generation, tech, and marketing.
 Check back often for all the latest and greatest information on SEO!